 - Repeat the test for each ABS sensor on your vehicle.

-An oscilloscope can be used to test your ABS sensors in greater detail than a multimeter or voltmeter.
+An oscilloscope can be used to test your anti-lock braking system sensors in greater detail than a multimeter or voltmeter.
 Here’s how to do it:

 - First, locate the ABS sensor you want to test.
 This will usually be near the wheel hub, on the inside of the wheel well.